The proof page

 The prediction space is full of listings claiming “85%+ accuracy” with nothing to back it.
 We took the opposite bet.
 Every number on this page is recomputed from graded results, lives at a public endpoint, and includes the tiers where the model is barely better than a coin-flip.
 Check our calibration against your own outcomes, and decide for yourself.

 Calibrated probabilities, not predictions of profit.
 Past and backtested performance is simulated and not indicative of future results.
+Models improve and change over time; the figures on this page are current as of July 2026 and are restated as the model is revalidated.